omolazabal/moredatastructures.com/docs/set-up.md

 To execute your programs, run the following command at the root of your repository:

 ```
-./run --test <folder_name>
+./run folder_name
 ```

-Where the `--test` flag signifies you want to test the corresponding code in the folder named <folder_name>.
-Please replace <folder_name> with the name of whichever folder you would like to test.
+Where the `./run` signifies you want to run tests the corresponding code in the folder named `folder_name`.
+Please replace `folder_name` with the name of whichever folder you would like to test.

 For example, the following command will un the unit tests associated with the [1-dynamic-memory](https://github.com/omolazabal/si-fall-2019/tree/master/1-dynamic-memory) problem set:

 ```
-./run --test 1-dynamic-memory
+./run 1-dynamic-memory
 ```

 If you wish to run all tests, use the command:

 ```
-./run --test all
+./run
 ```